Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Numerical results

 Comparing Figure \ref{fig:local2D_RtN_SR} with what is stated in Theorem \ref{th:eps_expl_impl} we note that these experiments mostly match the theoretical predictions.
 We observe a $\theta$ of order $O(\Delta t^p)$ with $p>1/2$ (at least initially) when the refined differencing strategy is used and $p=0$ when it is not.
 Furthermore, all local errors are essentially bounded as $\Delta t$ is reduced.
 Finally, these results also show that when the refined differencing strategy is used $\Theta^n$ is negligible with respect to $\eps^n$, which is $O(1)$ in the worst-case.
 We therefore expect the $\eps^n$ terms to dominate the global error.

-\paragraph{Global rounding errors.} We conclude the section by analysing the global rounding errors.
+\paragraph{Global rounding errors} We conclude the section by analysing the global rounding errors.
 From now on we only work with the delta form and the refined differencing strategy since these clearly give the most accurate implementation.
 We just saw how in this case the $\eps^n$ term dominates over $\Theta^n$ so we expect the global errors to behave according to Scenario 1) (cf.~Section \ref{sec:global}) for RtN and to Scenario 2) for SR. We monitor the following quantities:

-where the norm used for RtN is either the infinity or the discrete $L^2$ norm.
-We use standard Monte Carlo to estimate the expected errors in the SR case.
+where the norms used are either the infinity or the discrete $L^2$ norm.
+We use standard Monte Carlo sampling to estimate the expected errors in the SR case.
 Rather than using a fixed number of samples, we use a number which ensures that the true expected error is within $5\%$ of the estimated value with at least $95\%$ confidence.
+We work with both FE and BE, as well as the RK4 and RKC2 ($16$ stages) methods, which we all compare by using the same $\Delta t$ values for $\lambda$ fixed.
+We remark that this is not the standard way of employing RKC methods\footnote{The stability region of RKC methods grows quadratically with the number of stages, which are increased as needed when the grid size is refined \cite[]{VerwerHundsdorfer1990RKC}.
+Therefore, the common usage of RKC2 would be to increase the number of stages and $\lambda$ proportionally to $1/h$ for $\Delta t$ fixed.}.
+Nevertheless, we believe this is a good way of comparing RKC2 with the other methods in the asymptotic regime $\Delta t \rightarrow 0$.

 \begin{remark} In all practical simulations with RtN, the error measures \eqref{eq:global_error_measures} always satisfied